cyrilmhansen/kistaverk/ARCHITECTURE.md

 - **Launcher alias:** A secondary `activity-alias` exposes a “Sign PDF” icon (distinct badge/icon) pointing to `MainActivity` with an `entry=pdf_signature` extra to land on the PDF tools/signature flow while keeping a single APK.
 - **About screen:** Rust renders an About view (version, copyright, GPLv3) reachable from the home menu; navigation/back handled by the Rust screen stack.
 - **Dependency listing:** A build-time script (`rust/scripts/generate_deps_metadata.sh`) writes `deps.json` from `cargo metadata` into Android assets; `DepsList` widget renders it in a scrollable list inside About.
-- **Sensor logger:** Rust screen now exposes sensor toggles (accel/gyro/mag/pressure/GPS/battery), interval binding, status/error text, and share gating.
-Kotlin consumes bindings, registers only selected sensors at the requested interval on a background thread, writes CSV to app-private storage, updates status/path via bindings, and shares via FileProvider.
+- **Sensor logger:** Rust screen exposes sensor toggles (accel/gyro/mag/pressure/GPS/battery), interval binding, status/error text, and share gating.
+Kotlin registers only selected sensors at the requested interval on a background thread, writes CSV to Documents when possible (fallback app-private), throttles status UI updates to keep the screen responsive, and shares via FileProvider.
 GPS paths request location permission only when needed.
-- **Sensor logger:** Rust screen now exposes sensor toggles (accel/gyro/mag/pressure/GPS/battery), interval binding, status/error text, and share gating.
-Kotlin consumes bindings, registers only selected sensors at the requested interval on a background thread, writes CSV to user-visible Documents when possible, throttles status UI updates to keep the screen responsive, and shares via FileProvider.
-GPS paths request location permission only when needed.
+A volatile `isLogging` flag guards late callbacks so writers are not touched after stop.
 - **Text viewer:** Rust drives a text/CSV preview screen (256 KB cap) with a file picker or direct intent-view from Files.
 Kotlin filters picker MIME types to text/CSV (and handles ACTION_VIEW intents), opens a detached FD, and relays path + fd to Rust for safe UTF-8/lossey decoding with inline error reporting.

 ### 2. The DSL Protocol (JSON)